Are the cities of South Africa water scarce?

 My thoughts are that the underground reservoir should be at least 2 metres in radius and 2m deep.
 The cost of making it larger is relatively small in comparison with the increased benefits.

-Our experience is that 50kL at least is required for a household of 7 people with 4 months per annum of rainfall under 50mm; and also needing to irrigate a large garden and fill a swimming pool.
+Our experience is that at least 50kL of storage is required for a household of 7 people with 4 months per annum of rainfall under 50mm; and also needing to irrigate a large garden and fill a swimming pool.

 Are the cities of South Africa water scarce?
 Some like Cape Town certainly are with a very large population to serve, low annual rainfall and 6 dry months.
 The demand is high in the long hot summers and the supply low.

 We would posit that homes on the eastern seaboard and even Gauteng should be able to satisfy all or most of their needs.
-The supply is more than adequate in the wet summers though the demand is increasing all the time around Johannesburg; according to Stats SA the number of people has risen by over one million in just five years from 2016 to 2021.
+The supply is more than adequate in the wet summers though the demand is constantly increasing around Johannesburg; according to Stats SA the number of people has risen by over one million in just five years from 2016 to 2021.

 Underground reservoir ten years later